Shishir Parkhie: Bhajan and Devotional albums

-Awards & Recognition
+Awards and recognition

+Shishir Parkhie received the Swarchaitanya Maharashtra State Award from Swarmegh Art Foundation, Nagpur, in February 2026.

-Apart from being nominated twice for the Global Indian Music Academy Awards in the Best Ghazal Album category, Shishir Parkhie has been featured among the 30 Most Famous Indian Ghazal Singers in DesiBlitz.
+He has been nominated twice for the Global Indian Music Academy Awards in the Best Ghazal Album category.

+He has been featured among the 30 Most Famous Indian Ghazal Singers in DesiBlitz.

-Additionally, he has been recognized as one of the notable Stars from Nagpur in Nagpur Today.
+He has also been recognized as one of the notable stars from Nagpur by Nagpur Today.

-Shishir Parkhie has been featured in an article titled Ghazal Wave of India, recognizing his contributions to the genre.
+He has been featured in an article titled Ghazal Wave of India.